TimmTyu/DFISA/README.md

-hi i TimmTyu and i created DFISA (little help from DeepSeek) you can change code (if I understand correctly) (and please add at begin that you changed code from my interpreter) bye!
+hi i TimmTyu and i created DFISA (little help from DeepSeek) and you can change code (if I understand correctly) (and please add at begin that you changed code from my interpreter). bye!